Andrew-Bremond/Aeromotion-Control-Fan/README.md

 Overall Project:

-I wmade a fan with different speeds from 0 to 5.
+I made a fan with different speeds from 0 to 5.
 The user can select any speed of their choosing with 0 being off and 5 being the fastest.
 It has a shortcut for off and on.